aaugustin/django-sesame/README.rst

 django-sesame provides two functions to generate authenticated URLs.

-1. ``sesame.utils.get_query_string(user)`` returns a complete query string that you can append to any URL to enable one-click login.
+1. ``sesame.utils.get_query_string(user)`` returns a complete query string such as ``"?sesame=zxST9d0XT9xgfYLvoa9e2myN"``.
+You can append it to any URL to enable one-click login.

-2. ``sesame.utils.get_parameters(user)`` returns a dictionary of GET parameters to add to the query string, if you're already building one.
+2. ``sesame.utils.get_parameters(user)`` returns a dictionary of query string parameters such as ``{"sesame": "zxST9d0XT9xgfYLvoa9e2myN"}``.
+You can merge it with other query string parameters, if you're already building a query string.

-Share resulting URLs with your users while ensuring adequate confidentiality.
+Share the resulting URLs with your users though an adequately confidential channel for your use case.

 By default, the URL parameter is named ``sesame``.
 You can change this with the ``SESAME_TOKEN_NAME`` setting.
 Make sure that it doesn't conflict with other query string parameters used by your application.

-(In version 1.8 and earlier, this parameter was named ``url_auth_token``.)
+*Changed in 2.0:* the URL parameter used to be named ``url_auth_token``.

 Tokens lifecycle
 ================